sayed8901/HRCorp_system_DRF_backend/README.md

 - **Create Employee**:
   `POST` - `/employee/list/`
-  Allows the creation of a new employee.
+  Allows creating a new employee.

 - **Get Full Info of All Employees**:
   `GET` - `/employee/all-info/`